Did you know that 1 in 20 women experience this invisible pelvic issue?

 Primary Vaginismus

-People who experience primary vaginismus discovered that they cannot experience vaginal penetration under any of the following circumstances, including but not limited to the following common scenarios:
+People who experience primary vaginismus discovered they cannot experience vaginal penetration under many circumstances.
+This includes but is not limited to the following common scenarios:

 Secondary Vaginismus

 In contrast, people who have secondary vaginismus report that earlier in their lives, they were able to endure or experience vaginal penetration.
-Later in life, though, they are no longer able to experience vaginal penetration and report experiencing the involuntary vaginal muscle spasming sensations
+Later in life, though, they are no longer able to experience vaginal penetration.
+Oftne reporting involuntary vaginal muscle spasming sensations.

 Something happened between these two phases in the person’s life resulting in secondary vaginismus.